Songlin language: Classification

 Song & Lin (2020) shows that Songlin is not closely related to any of the surrounding Tibeto-Burman languages and cannot be classified as a Tibetic language.
 A computational phylogenetic study by Jiang (2023) also demonstrates the divergent position of Songlin.
 Songlin and the Mishmi languages all are spoken in Zayu County, but Songlin is not closely related to any of them.

+Roger Blench (2023) considers Songlin to be a language isolate, as with the other Arunachal languages.

+Engels and Bodt (2025) classify Songlin as one of the Chamdo languages, which in turn they classify as West Gyalrongic, making Songlin a close relative to Tangut.
+They also posit prehistoric contact between Songlin and the Hmong–Mien languages.

 Phonology

 Consonants

 The consonant inventory of Songlin is as follows (Song 2019:18–19).